danielyyi/2024-FEH-Robotics-Competition/README.md

 # 2024 Ohio State FEH Robotics Competition Project

 This repo was created post-competition, to document the code I wrote for our robot.

+The production code is in main.cpp

 ## Overview